 I know this is a bit long winded here, but there's a lot I cover in this Bog.
-My only aim is to help the wannabe models and photographers here on DA to put their best foot forward.
+My only aim is to help the wannabe models and photographers here on DA to put their best foot forward with what resources they have.
 I am all about empowering self expression, so here are some helpful tips to getting decent photo to post in your DA profile without breaking your bank.

 In the effort to be more positive about this I have some written advice to share with those who would take the time to read it.
-I do not claim to be a professional photographer, but I have used digital photography to promote my custom copper work over the last 15 years, and had been taking pictures with film SLRs for over 2 decades prior to that.
+I do not claim to be a professional photographer, but I have used digital photography to promote my custom copper work over the last 15 years, and had been taking pictures with film SLRs for around 2 decades prior to that (yes, I am ancient).
 Since the mid 90s I've edited well over a million digital photos.
 If you follow these tips you will get a lot better images you can be proud to show off.

 Getting a Better Perspective:You know you are a cute girl, but if you do not want your nose to seem unusually large in those photos you need to get the camera further away from your face than arms length.
 Hand held shots are not going to be flattering, because of the distorted perspective it creates and the built-in flash being too bright, while making the background way too dark.
 If you do not have a friend to help out you can mount your camera on a tripod, or just sitting on shelf to be able to zoom in more from a distance and set the shutter release timer, or a remote trigger if your camera has that option.
 Getting further way will also increase your depth of focus quite abit, as long as you can get enough light on your subject.

 Good Lighting:You will need more light to get a decent shot.
 Every setting on your camera to help improve the quality of the image sacrifices light, so you will need more light: